mieweb/docs/content/features/system-administration/security/my-settings.md

 * Use Heading Level Change: Choose Yes or No. If set to No, the Change Heading Level tool will not be available in the encounter tools.
 If set to Yes, the Change Heading Level tool will be available for use in encounter heading sections.
 * New Language Translations: If enabled, language translations use the Loco client-side translation engine instead of legacy server-side translations.
 * New File Q: If enabled, a new datavis styled File Queue screen will be used instead of the legacy look.
+* E-Sign Review with Diff: The experience for reviewing updated encounter documents (HTML Formatted) that have been re-archived and re-sent for e-signature has been streamlined.
+When a provider receives an updated e-sign encounter document (that they had previously esigned), any revisions will now be automatically highlighted within the document of the E-Sign Review if this preference is enabled.
+This also works with Text documents being re-sent for e-signature.

 ### E-Chart